 Using a combination of new and previously written items, WCC exam forms were assembled to meet the updated WCC exam blueprint.
 This means that the WCC forms match the content and number of items recommended by the SMEs and survey respondents who participated in the JTA.

 Standard setting is the process by which the passing performance, or cut score, is determined on an exam.
-Standard setting for the WCC exam was completed by a group of SMEs selected to represent the field of wound care professionals.
-This group was guided through a formal process that included discussing the meaning of passing the exam with regard to the minimum knowledge skills and abilities required of a candidate and then translating that information into performance on the WCC exam.
-During the standard setting process, the SMEs were provided with additional information to inform their input including empirical item statistics, impact data based on candidates who took the WCC exam during the fall of 2018.
-The outcome of standard setting was a recommended range of cut score from the SMEs that were then reviewed by the NAWCO Certification Committee who then selected the final cut score that will be applied to the WCC exam.
+Standard setting for the WCC exam will be completed by a group of SMEs selected to represent the field of wound care professionals.
+This group will be guided through a formal process that includes discussing the meaning of passing the exam with regard to the minimum knowledge skills and abilities required of a candidate and then translating that information into performance on the WCC exam.
+During the standard setting process, the SMEs will be provided with additional information to inform their input including empirical item statistics, impact data based on candidates who took the WCC exam during the winter of 2023.
+The outcome of standard setting will be a recommended range of cut score from the SMEs that will then be reviewed by the NAWCO Certification Committee who will then select the final cut score that will be applied to the WCC exam.

-As is common practice, the standard setting included one form of the WCC exam.
+The standard setting will include two forms of the WCC exam.
 To apply the cut score to subsequent forms of the exam, a statistical process called equating is then employed.
 Equating accounts for the differences in items and item difficulties on forms and makes adjustments such that the cut score on each form reflects equivalent performance on the exam.
 This process of equating is essential to the fairness of the WCC exam program as it provides equivalent expectations of “passing” performance over time and across forms of the exam.

-The recent efforts to update and maintain the WCC exam were done following best practice and utilizing the expertise of experienced wound care professionals throughout the process.
-During each step of the process to update the exam, NAWCO focused on producing a valid and fair exam for candidates and the field.
+The recent and upcoming efforts to update and maintain the WCC exam were and will be done following best practice and utilizing the expertise of experienced wound care professionals throughout the process.
+During each step of the process to update the exam, NAWCO has, and will continue to focus on producing a valid and fair exam for candidates and the field.